-Breast reduction surgery, technically known as reduction mammaplasty, removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter and firmer.
-It will also reduce the size of the areola, the darker skin surrounding the nipple.
-This patient below is 3 months from her surgery.
+Breast reduction surgery, Reduction Mammoplasty, removes fat, glandular tissue, and excess skin from the breasts.
+It can also adjust the placement or reduce the size of the areolas, the darker skin surrounding the nipple.

 What does a Breast Reduction accomplish?

-The goal of this plastic surgery procedure is to give you smaller, better-shaped breasts in proportion with the rest of your body.
-These smaller breasts can greatly reduce the back and neck pain women may experience and alleviate other medical problems such as skin irritation, skeletal deformities and even breathing problems.
+The goal of this cosmetic procedure is to give you a more harmonious balance of body proportions, giving you smaller, appropriately-shaped breasts.
+Reducing the breasts can significantly improve the quality of daily living, overall mobility, and alleviate associated medical problems such as back & neck pain, skin irritation, skeletal deformities of the chest wall & spine, and even breathing problems.

-Techniques for breast reduction surgery vary, but the most common procedure involves and upside down T shaped incision that circles the areola, extends downward, and follows the natural curve of the crease beneath the breast.
-The surgeon moves the nipples into their new position.
-The skin from both sides of the breast is brought down and around the areola, shaping the new contour of the breast.
-Liposuction may be used to remove excess fat from the armpit area.
+There is a variety of procedural techniques for breast reduction surgery; the most common approach involves an upturned T-shaped incision surrounding the areola, extending downward, and then following the natural curvature of the crease under the breast.
+The surgeon will transfer the nipples into their new position.
+Skin from both sides will be extended downward around the areola, shaping the new contour of the breast.
+Liposuction may be used in addition, to remove excess fatty tissue from the armpit region.

-In most case, the nipples remain attached to their blood vessels and nerves.
-However, if the breast are very large or pendulous, the nipples and areolas may have to be completely removed and grafted into a higher position.
-This will result in a loss of sensation in the nipple and areolar tissue.
+In most cases, the nipples will remain attached to blood vessels and nerves during the procedure.
+However, if the breasts are abnormally large or pendulous, the nipples/areolas may require complete removal and are then grafted and placed into a higher position.
+This may result in temporary or permanent loss of sensation in the nipple and areolar tissue.

-To learn more about Dr. Adams’ Breast Reduction Surgery in Dallas, feel free to contact us!
+To learn more about Dr. Adams’ Breast Reduction Surgery in Dallas, contact us today!